 Another proven treatment method for addiction is group therapy.
-This approach allows individuals to connect to others recovering from the disease of addiction in a supportive and safe environment.
+This approach allows individuals in Shreveport, LA to connect to others recovering from the disease of addiction in a supportive and safe environment.
 Peer support and feedback helps the person grow both individually and to form strong bonds with group members.

 Get Help Now!

-No one dreams of becoming an alcoholic, but addiction happens to many people.
+No one in Shreveport, LA dreams of becoming an alcoholic, but addiction happens to many people.
 Unfortunately, the stigma of alcoholism stops far too many for getting the help they so desperately need.
 If you or some you love has been abusing alcohol, get help.
-Call 1-318-402-4900 now.
+Call (318) 249-8272 now.

 If you have decided that alcohol is taking over your life, we have professionals ready to walk you through the treatment process.
 They can answer any questions you might have and explain different programs and treatment protocols.